 For Republican governors, all economic success is local

-WASHINGTON (AP) — Gov. Greg Abbott, R-Texas, often knocks President Joe Biden for high inflation and a looming recession — a standard GOP argument going into the November elections.
+Republican Texas Gov. Greg Abbott often knocks President Biden for high inflation and a looming recession — a standard GOP argument going into the November elections.

 But inflation is even worse in major Texas cities than across the nation as a whole.
 Government figures show inflation is 10.2% in the Houston area and 9.4% around Dallas, higher than the latest national average of 8.5%.